Koninklijke Ahold Delhaize N.V. – Annual report – 31 December 2018

 23 Pensions and other post-employment benefits (extract)

 A significant number of union employees in the United States are covered by multi-employer plans based on obligations arising from collective bargaining agreements.
 These plans provide retirement and other benefits to participants generally based on their service to contributing employers.
 The benefits are paid from assets held in trust for that purpose.
 Trustees are appointed in equal number by employers and unions and they are typically responsible for oversight of the investment of the assets and administration of the plan.
 Contribution rates and, in some instances, benefit levels are generally determined through the collective bargaining process between the participating employers and unions.
-None of the Company’s collective bargaining agreements require that a minimum funding requirement exists for these plans.
+With the exception of the Mid-Atlantic UFCW & Participating employers Pension Fund as explained below, none of the Company’s collective bargaining agreements require an increase in the Company’s total pension contributions to meet minimum funding requirements.

 The risks of participating in multi-employer plans are different from the risks of single employer plans.
 Ahold Delhaize’s contributions are pooled with the contributions of other contributing employers, and are therefore used to provide benefits to employees of such other participating employers.
 If other participating employers cease to participate in the plan without paying their allocable portion of the plan’s unfunded obligations, this could result in increases in the amount of the plan’s unfunded benefits and, thus, Ahold Delhaize’s future contributions.
 Similarly, if a number of employers cease to have employees participating in the plan, Ahold Delhaize could be responsible for an increased share of the plan’s deficit.
-If Ahold Delhaize seeks to withdraw from a multiemployer plan, it must obtain the agreement of the applicable unions and, in connection therewith, it will likely be required to pay a withdrawal liability.
-In the event a multi-employer plan in which Ahold Delhaize participates becomes insolvent, Ahold Delhaize may be required to increase its contributions, in certain circumstances, to fund the payment of benefits by such multi-employer plan.
+If Ahold Delhaize seeks to withdraw from a multi-employer plan, it generally must obtain the agreement of the applicable unions and will likely be required to pay a withdrawal liability in connection with this.
+If a multi-employer plan in which Ahold Delhaize participates becomes insolvent, Ahold Delhaize may be required to increase its contributions, in certain circumstances, to fund the payment of benefits by the multi-employer plan.

 Defined benefit plans

 Ahold Delhaize participates in 11 multi-employer pension plans that are defined benefit plans on the basis of the terms of the benefits provided.
-The estimate of the Company’s net proportionate share of the plans’ deficits is based on the latest available information received from these plans, such as the plans’ measurement of plan assets and the use of discount rates between 6.5% and 8.0%.
 The Company’s participation in these multi-employer plans is outlined in the following tables.
+Ahold Delhaize’s participation percentage is an indication based on the relevant amount of its contributions during the year in relation to the total amount of contributions made to the plan.
+The estimate of the Company’s net proportionate share of the plans’ deficits is based on the latest available information received from these plans, such as the plans’ measurement of plan assets and the use of discount rates between 6.5% and 8.5%.
+The estimate does not represent Ahold Delhaize’s direct obligation.
+While it is our best estimate, based upon information available to us, it is imprecise and a reliable estimate of the amount of the obligation cannot be made.
 The EIN / Pension Plan Number column provides the Employer Identification Number (EIN) and the three-digit pension plan number.
-Multi-employer pension plans, similar to all pension plans, in the U.S. are regulated by the Employee Retirement Income Security Act of 1974 (ERISA), as amended, the Pension Protection Act of 2006 (PPA), and the Multi-employer Pension Reform Act of 2014 (MPRA) among other legislation.
-Under the PPA, plans are categorized as “endangered” (Yellow Zone), “seriously endangered” (Orange Zone), “critical” (Red Zone), or neither endangered nor critical (Green Zone), primarily based on three measures: the plan’s funded percentage, the number of years before the plan is projected to have a minimum funding deficiency under ERISA and the number of years before the plan is projected to become insolvent.
+As with all pension plans, multi-employer pension plans in the U.S. are regulated by the Employee Retirement Income Security Act of 1974 (ERISA), as amended; the Pension Protection Act of 2006 (PPA); and the Multi-employer Pension Reform Act of 2014 (MPRA), among other legislation.
+Under the PPA, plans are categorized as “endangered” (Yellow Zone), “seriously endangered” (Orange Zone), “critical” (Red Zone), or neither endangered nor critical (Green Zone).
+This categorization is primarily based on three measures: the plan’s funded percentage, the number of years before the plan is projected to have a minimum funding deficiency under ERISA and the number of years before the plan is projected to become insolvent.
 A plan is in the “Yellow Zone” if the funded percentage is less than 80% or a minimum funding deficiency is projected within seven years.
 If both of these triggers are reached, the plan is in the “Orange Zone.”
 Generally, a plan is in the “Red Zone” if a funding deficiency is projected at any time in the next four years (or five years if the funded percentage is less than 65%).
 Plans with a funding ratio above 80% are designated as being in the “Green Zone.”
+A plan in the “Red Zone” may be further categorized as “critical and declining” if the plan is projected to become insolvent within the current year or within either the next 14 years or the next 19 years, depending on the plan’s ratio of inactive participants to active participants and the plan’s specific funding percentage.
 Multi-employer plans in endangered or critical status are required by U.S. law to develop either a funding improvement plan (FIP) or a rehabilitation plan (RP) to enhance funding through reductions in benefits, increases in contributions, or both.
 The FIP / RP Status Pending / Implemented column in the table below indicates plans for which an FIP or an RP is pending or has been implemented.
 Additional information regarding the multi-employer plans listed in the following tables can be found on the website of the U.S. Department of Labor (www.efast.dol.gov).

 Defined contribution plans